UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `salloc --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --mem=50G --job-name=TEST --time=05:00:00 --partition=general --account=AccountString srun --export=PATH,TERM,HOME,LANG --pty /bin/bash -l`

-Please use `--partition=general` unless you have been given permission to use ai or gpu.
+Please use `--partition=general` unless you have been given permission to use ai, gpu or aibn_omara.
+The debug parition has a limit walltime limit of 1 hour.
 Use the `groups` command to list your groups- Bunya Account Strings will begin a_ .

-For an interactive session on the `gpu` or `ai` partitions you will need to add `--gres=gpu:[number]` to the `salloc` request.
-For the `gpu` partition you will need to specify which type of GPU you are requesting as they are now AMD and NVIDIA GPUs.
+For an interactive session on the `gpu`, `ai` or `aibn_omara` partitions you will need to add `--gres=gpu:[number]` to the `salloc` request.
+(Note: The A100 GPUs have been removed from the `gpu` partition until further notice.)
+For the `gpu` partition you will need to specify which type of GPU you are requesting as they are now AMD and NVIDIA GPUs.)
 See below for more information.

 This will log you onto a node.
 To run a job just type as you would usually do on the command line.
 As srun was already used in the above command there is no need to use srun to run your executables, it will just mess things up.